Residential Projects

 Although larger buildings have been 3D printed in various cities – including a nearly 7,000 square foot two-storey Dubai office which is billed as the world’s largest 3D-printed building, SQ4D’s is certainly the biggest 3D printed residential house.

-The company took only 48 hours of print time, over an eight day period, to deliver the house using less than $6000 worth of construction materials.
+The company took only 48 hours of print time, over eight days, to deliver the house using less than $6000 worth of construction materials.

 This is quite fast when you compare it to preceding projects such as the 500 square foot 3D printed house in Mexico that took 24 hours to complete.

-The technology achieves shorter build times by doing away and consolidating more than 20 manual labour-intensive processes, including siding, framing, and sheathing.
+The technology achieves shorter build times by doing away with and consolidating more than 20 manual labor-intensive processes, including siding, framing, and sheathing.

-SQ4D’s ARCS 3D printer is touted as capable of creating homes, commercial buildings, roads, and bridges, in a more efficient manner – outperforming conventional building methods by cutting both construction timelines and costs by up to 70 per cent.
+SQ4D’s ARCS 3D printer is touted as capable of creating homes, commercial buildings, roads, and bridges, more efficiently – outperforming conventional building methods by cutting both construction timelines and costs by up to 70 per cent.

 The arena of 3D printing of houses is beginning to expand globally as more companies invest millions of dollars into the development of 3D printing technologies.